Kuuuube/Misc_Scripts/scripts_and_programs/word_list_compressor/README.md

-# ClemenPine Word List Compressor
+# Word List Compressor

-My fork of a small script written by [ClemenPine](https://github.com/ClemenPine) to compress a word list into the smallest amount of words by removing duplicate trigrams.
+Scripts to compress a word list into the smallest amount of words by removing duplicate trigrams.
+(Original script written by [ClemenPine](https://github.com/ClemenPine))

 ## Haskell